AI Book Club

 How AI Thinks by Nigel Toon

-Still reading this one, but a delicious read so far.
+This is a deliciously nerdy read.
 Nigel Toon explores the history of AI in a beautifully written narrative.
 Unlike many other technology writers I’ve encountered, he pays homage to the women engineers, mathematicians and scientists who have paved the way for the field.
 (Fun fact: this includes the 19th-century mathematician Ada Lovelace, after whom I named my pet rabbit when I was 18.)

 Toon isn’t a psychologist or neurologist, but you would be forgiven for thinking so with how brilliantly and effortlessly he explains the human brain as the inspiration for many AI frameworks.
-Topics like learning, memory, and attention are presented so clearly that you’d think he was an expert in these fields.
-(Although he is a scientist with patents to his name, as well as a leader and entrepreneur in the tech space, so nothing to be sneezed at.)
+Topics like learning, memory, consciousness and attention are presented so clearly that you’d think he was an expert in these fields.

-Highly recommend this one for anyone who loves a good psychology read, and loves to understand the context and history behind things.
+Highly recommend this one for anyone who loves a good science read, and loves to understand the context and history behind things.